parthpatne/microsoft-teams-precompiled-apps-survey/README.md

     ### AccessToken (optional parameter)
     If this script fails to acquire the token due to MSAL PowerShell module installation or any other issues, then you can manually acquire the token and provide it as input to this script.

-1. An AAD custom app, Bot are programmatically created in your tenant to power the Poll message extension app in Teams.
+1. An AAD custom app, Bot are programmatically created in your tenant to power the Survey message extension app in Teams.
-1. After successful execution of above command, a Poll Teams app zip file is generated at `<Home_Directory>\TeamsApp\TeamsManifest.zip`.
+1. After successful execution of above command, a Survey Teams app zip file is generated at `<Home_Directory>\TeamsApp\TeamsManifest.zip`.

 <br/>